calicojackdev/density-class-calculator/README.md

 This API was built using FastAPI.

 # Running the API
-This app has not been dockerized, so more primitive methods may be employed.
  Getting started may look like:
 * Clone this repo into your local dev environment
+* Install requirements: `pip install -r requirements.txt`
 * Start the server: `uvicorn app:app`

 # Using the API